obabichev/react-token-auth/README.md

 };
 ```

+`onHydratation`, when provided, receives the token when `useAuth` is called, inside `onHydratation` you can extract any information you need from it.

 And the function `authFetch()` is the wrapper for function `fetch()`.
 `authFetch()` and fetch have the same API, but `authFetch` automatically
 passes the token from token provider to the network requests.
 For example